 On Friday, July 14th, two main trade associations in the industry, Blue Cross Blue Shield Association and America’s Health Insurance Plans, sent a letter to the Senate voicing their adamant opposition to the healthcare proposal, which they say would cause a divide in the marketplace, essentially creating two distinct markets.
 According to BCBSA and AHIP, the proposal “is simply unworkable in any form and would undermine the protections for those with pre-existing medical conditions, increase premiums and lead to widespread terminations of coverage for people currently enrolled in the individual market.”

-“These plans lacked transparency that would give consumers an idea of what they were actually purchasing,” said the senior policy analyst of a consumer advocacy group known as Community Catalyst, Ashley Blackburn.
+“These plans lacked transparency that would give consumers an idea of what they were actually purchasing,” said the senior business analyst of a consumer advocacy group known as Community Catalyst, Ashley Blackburn.
 People currently purchasing health insurance policies benefit not only from the standards set in federal law by the Affordable Care Act, but also the fact that these health insurance policies are divided clearly into categories with different levels of coverage.
 “We’re really moving back to a market where people are going to have a hard time reading through their plan options.”

 Under the new association plans, small businesses and self-employed individuals become more vulnerable to junk health insurance policies that would leave them unprotected.
 State regulators finally cracked down after some of these health insurance policies inevitably became insolvent.
 In the early 2000s, four associations left nearly $50 million in unpaid medical bills to their customers, according to a research overview of these health insurance policies’ history published in the journal known as Health Affairs.